What Is ISO 9001?

 How ISO 9001 Defines a QMS

 ISO 9001 takes the concept of a QMS a step further by providing a globally recognized framework for its implementation.
-Under ISO 9001, a QMS is built on seven core principles – guiding philosophies that shape the standard's requirements and help organizations achieve excellence.
+Seven Quality Management Principles provide the foundation for ISO 9001 and help explain the thinking behind its requirements.

 Customer Focus